robinvanschaik/flair-on-gcp/README.md

 * There is a seemingly generous free tier and you are [billed per 100 milliseconds of uptime](https://cloud.google.com/run#section-13).
 * The service can [scale down to 0](https://cloud.google.com/run#all-features).

-Therefore, the example I present makes use of a Docker file to host the model on Cloud Run and using FastAPI to serve predictions.
+Therefore, the example I present makes use of a Docker file to host the model on Cloud Run and uses FastAPI to serve predictions.

 ### Overview